Vincent Ferrer: Religious gifts and missionary work

 For twenty-one years he was said to have traveled to England, Scotland, Ireland, Aragon, Castile, France, Switzerland, and Italy, preaching the Gospel and converting many.
-Many biographers believe that he could speak only Catalan, but was endowed with the gift of tongues.
+Many biographers believe that he could speak only Valencian, but was endowed with the gift of tongues.
 He was a noted preacher.
 Though he himself was an intellectual, his preaching style has been described as "innovative in that it incorporated a popular tone and rhetorical directness into the (by then traditional) Scholastic, thematic sermon structure".

 He preached to Colette of Corbie and her nuns, and it was she who told him that he would die in France.
 Too ill to return to Spain, he did, indeed, die in Brittany in 1419.
 Breton fishermen still invoke his aid in storms, and in Spain he is the patron of orphanages.

 Conversion of Jews and controversy

-Vincent is said to have been responsible for the conversion of many Jews to Catholicism, often by questionable means according to the Jewish Encyclopedia; for instance, he is said to have made their lives difficult until they converted and to have "dedicated" synagogues as churches on the basis of his own authority.
-One of his converts, a former rabbi by the name of Solomon ha-Levi, went on to become the Bishop of Cartagena and later the Archbishop of Burgos.
-Vincent is alleged to have contributed to anti-Semitism in Spain, as violence accompanied his visits to towns that had Jewish communities.
+Vincent is said to have been responsible for the conversion of many Jews to Catholicism, allegedly by questionable means according to the Jewish Encyclopedia; for instance, he is said to have strongly encouraged conversion and to have consecrated synagogues as churches.
+A contemporary convert, a former rabbi by the name of Solomon ha-Levi, went on to become the Bishop of Cartagena and later the Archbishop of Burgos.
+Vincent is alleged to have contributed to anti-Semitism in Spain, as commotion accompanied his visits to towns that had Jewish communities.

 Because of the Spanish's methods of converting Jews at the time, the means which Vincent had at his disposal were either baptism or spoliation.
-According to the Catholic Encyclopedia, he won them over by his preaching, estimated at 25,000.
+According to the Catholic Encyclopedia, he won them over by his preaching, converting an estimated 25,000 Jews.

 Sources are contradictory concerning Vincent's achievement in converting a synagogue in Toledo, Spain, into the Church of Santa María la Blanca.
 One source says he preached to the mobs whose riots led to the appropriation of the synagogue and its transformation into a church in 1391; a second source says he converted the Jews of the city who then changed the synagogue to a church after they embraced the Faith, but hints at the year 1411.
 A third source identifies two distinct incidents, one in Valencia in 1391 and one in Toledo at a later date, but says that Vincent put down an uprising against Jews in one place and defused a persecution against them in the other.
 Vincent also attended the Disputation of Tortosa (1413–14), called by Avignon Pope Benedict XIII in an effort to convert Jews to Catholicism after a debate among scholars of both religions.